pranav182/data_science_portfolio/README.md

-# python_projects
+# Data_Science_Portfolio
-A collection of Python projects which I've practiced on my way to learn the Python programming language.
+A collection of Data Science projects which I've worked on, presented in the form of iPython Notebooks.